-1. Fresh fruits and vegetables imported must not contain levels of pesticide residue or toxic chemical residue exceeding the prescribed levels specified in the Ninth Schedule of the Food

-Regulations or recommended in the Joint FAO/WHO Codex Alimentarius Commission.

-- 2. A phytosanitary certificate is required for consignments of fresh fruits and vegetables imported from countries in the South American tropics (list obtainable from AVA website) to certify that the imported produce is free from South American Leaf Blight (SALB) or is sourced from or grown in an area free from SALB. - 3.
+- 1. Fresh fruits and vegetables must not contain any prohibited pesticide. - 2.
+Fresh fruits and vegetables imported must not contain levels of pesticide residue or toxic chemical residue exceeding the prescribed levels specified in the Ninth Schedule of the Food Regulations or recommended in the Joint FAO/WHO Codex Alimentarius Commission. - 3.
+A phytosanitary certificate is required for consignments of fresh fruits and vegetables imported from countries in the South American tropics and Mexico (list obtainable from AVA website) to certify that the imported produce is free from South American Leaf Blight (SALB) or is sourced from or grown in an area free from SALB. - 4.
 Containers (cartons, baskets, etc.) of the produce should be labeled with the following: - name and address of the producer of the products; - product description; and - date of export/packing.